 Sheriffs oversee deputies and coordinate law enforcement efforts at the county level.
 Sheriff's departments tend to be relatively small, because many law enforcement duties within each county are carried out by municipal police departments.
 Sheriffs and their deputies patrol unincorporated areas within county limits, manage county jails and provide extra law enforcement assistance to city police departments.
 Sheriffs must be strong leaders and have excellent interpersonal skills.

 A sheriff is usually elected on a county-wide ballot.
-The BLS reported that sheriffs made a median salary of $56,130 in 2013.
-The BLS also reported a slower than average 5% job growth from 2012-2022 for sheriffs.
+The BLS reported that sheriffs made a mean salary of $61,270 in 2015.
+The BLS also reported a slower than average 5% job growth from 2014 to 2024 for sheriffs.

 Customs and Border Protection Supervisors

 Customs and border protection falls under the control of the U.S. Department of Homeland Security (DHS).
 Both in-country and abroad, DHS agents are responsible for protecting the borders and interests of the United States.
 They monitor and control illegal movements of people and goods across U.S. borders.
 As federal employees, they must be U.S. citizens and able to pass appropriate background checks.
 For some positions, fluency in a second language may be required.
 Promotion to leadership positions are typically awarded based on merit, though experience and education could be beneficial.

 According to the U.S. Customs and Border Protections division of DHS, the advancement potential into supervisory roles for border patrol agents was expected to remain favorable (www.cbp.gov).
 Entry-level jobs start at the GL-5 grade.
 Supervisory roles start as the GS-12 level (www.cbp.gov).
-The U.S. Office of Personnel Management reported starting salaries for supervisor positions were listed at $57,709 for a GS-12 up to $95,390 for a GS-15 (www.opm.gov).
-While the BLS did not report a specific job growth report for customs and borders protection supervisors, it reported a 5% increase for jobs in the area of law enforcement supervision.
+While the BLS did not report a specific salary or job growth report for customs and borders protection supervisors, it reported a 4% increase for jobs in the area of law enforcement supervision.
 The BLS reported that first-line supervisors of police and detectives that work for the federal government earned an average annual salary of $128,680 or $61.87 per hour, in May 2018.